newhitson/99_CountingGame/README.md

 - [ ] Fire works if you win/ slime if you loose?
 - [ ] Glowy effects on magic cards
+- [ ] Make it clearer with who's turn it is
 - [ ] Computer players express displeasure when losing
 - [ ] Computer players gloats when they win
 - [ ] Different computer players (difficulty/personality)